 It has recently been confirmed that the 21st Century Fox Company has started a deal with the Walt Disney Company which would result in Fox selling many of its assets to Disney, apparently due to the fact that the former is not getting the level of profit they expect to get from these assets.

 But everyone who thinks it is a done deal KNOW THIS: The deal has not been approved yet by the Department of Justice Antitrust Division, the European Commission Directorate General for Competition, the Competition and Markets Authorities in the United Kingdom, or by the rest of the international anti-trust regulators, WHICH HAVE THE POWER TO BLOCK THE DEAL AND PREVENT IT FROM HAPPENING.

 So if you are against Disney owning all this Fox properties and moving closer into becoming a monopoly, be hopeful, and consider this petition.

 The U.S. Department of Justice Antitrust Division is committed to promoting economic competition and enforcing antitrust laws and principles, the same as many international competition regulators like the European Commission Directorate General for Competition and the.

 That is why this deal will likely concern the Department of Justice Antitrust Division.

-Since the deal is not yet approved by the Department of Justice, there is still hope it wont go through, so when considering protesting said deal it is important to consider two main things:
+Since the deal is not yet approved by all anti-trust regulatory entities, there is still hope it wont go through, so when considering protesting said deal it is important to consider two main things:

 - The huge historical importance 20th Century Fox holds for the film industry.
 Being one of the major film studios in the United States since the Golden Age of Hollywood, a group called the "Big Five" at that time, it has always been unique for taking risks other companies dare not to take.
 This was evident in 1974, when Disney, as you would expect, rejected George Lucas´ "Star Wars" project refusing to finance it.
 20th Century Fox was the only studio that gave George Lucas a chance to do what at that time seemed like a ridiculous and unprofitable idea: "Star Wars: Episode IV A New Hope".
 They did risk to finance it.
 This is evident today, when you compare the kind of projects that are green-lit by Fox and Fox Searchlight with the ones Disney makes.
 From great independent movies like "12 years a Slave", "The Tree of Life", "He named me Malala", "Mistress America", "The Birth of a Nation" or "The Grand Budapest Hotel" to blockbusters that refuse to follow an established formula and risk failing at the box office like "Deadpool", "War for the Planet of the Apes", the R rated "Logan" and now "The New Mutants", which even takes the risk of not using the name X Men on the title to attract audiences.
 You can see that kind of risk taking also in the present day with films like the unusual fantasy "The Shape of Water", the political discussion- igniting "The Post" and the LGBT romantic comedy "Love, Simon", which is being widely considered as a groundbreaking take on the "coming of age" and romantic comedy sub-genres, being the first to introduce to those sub-genres a gay teen romance.
 20th Century Fox is not afraid of being provocative or trusting the vision of the film makers they work with.
 If suddenly Disney ended up owning 20th Century Fox, with Disney being a calculating company that seeks the most profitable and least risky projects, then it would be logical to expect that Fox´s way of doing business would probably end.

 To 20th Century Fox: